sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

+---
+date: 2023-09-08
-# Grokking Zanzibar's Access Control
+title: Grokking Zanzibar's Access Control Model
+---

+# Introduction

-The idea of this article is to give an introduction to Zanzibar Access Control and a mental model to understand it.
+The goal of this article is to introduce Zanzibar's Access Control Mode and propose a mental model to understand it.

-Zanzibar was first introduced by Google in their [whitepaper][zanzi].
+Zanzibar was first introduced by Google in their [whitepaper][zanzibar].
 In essence, Zanzibar is an Authorization Service which powers Google's services.
-Its main purpose boils down to answering the question:
+Its main purpose boils down to answering Access Requests, which in plain English can be translated to the question:

 > can user U do operation O over object A?

-In this article we'll try explore how Zanzibar was designed to fulfill Access Requests and hopefuly develop a mental model of the primary elements in Zanzibar.
+The remaining of this article introduces Zanzibar's Access Control model, how it was designed to fulfill Access Requests and propose a model to aid understanding.

-## RelBAC

-A little backgroun about authorization and access control is in order.
+## Relation Based Access Control Model

 The field of Access Control is a branch which studies how to manage who or what can operate a certain resource within a system, which is to say, whether something has a permission to do something.
-Zanzibar is an implementation which closely resembles the model known as "Relation Based Access Control" (RelBAC).
+Zanzibar is an implementation which closely resembles the model known as ["Relation Based Access Control"][relbac](RelBAC).

-The primary idea behind RelBAC is that objects within a system have relations amongst themselves, and through these relations one can figure out the golden Access Control query, ie. "who or what can operate over a resource within a system".
+The primary idea behind RelBAC is that objects within a system have relations amongst themselves, and through these relations the system can resolve Access Requests.
 This notion of relations should feel familiar to Relational Databases and Class Diagrams in Object Oriented Modeling.

 To illustrate RelBAC take the familiar example of: "a book is written by an author".